json-schema-org/website/pages/understanding-json-schema/reference/type.md

 [tab "Perl"]

-The following table maps from the names of JSON types to their analogous types in Objective-C:
+The following table maps from the names of JSON types to their analogous types in Perl:

 | JSON    | Perl                                             |
 |---------|--------------------------------------------------|